niplav/site/golden.md

 We are, as the saying goes, in that awkward phase between being being born and dying, but we are also (if I'm correct[^disclaimer]) about to enter that awkward phase between losing Craft and losing Purpose.

+[^disclaimer]: I may still be wrong!
+Oh god please

 In such a case seeking cope in Craft, doubling down on that ancient and familiar safety, will do no good.
 You will [waste your